Blog

 Photograph of Professor Em Wilkinson-Brice

-Em Wilkinson-Brice is the Director of Staff Experience and Leadership Development at NHS England.
+Em Wilkinson-Brice is Director of Staff Experience and Leadership Development at NHS England.
 Em qualified as a nurse in 1992 in Exeter.
 She was appointed to NHS England in September 2019 following roles spanning over 30 years in the NHS bringing clinical operational experience, working at executive level as Director of Nursing and Facilities at Derby Hospitals NHS Foundation Trust.